hackforla/peopledepot/docs/contributing.md

 1. precommit-check.sh - sanity checks before committing code
 1. createsuperuser.sh - creates a default superuser (assumes debian env.)

-# B. Submitting Bugs for Third Party npm packages
+# B. Submitting Bugs for Third Party npm Packages

 You can go to these links and submit an issue: